 You want to be as far away from the City/Town as possible to reduce the amount of light pollution.
 Find a dark road out in the country somewhere far away from street lights.

-You can start to see them after dark, but the best time will be after midnight to 2am on Saturday/Sunday December 13th/14th, when you will have a meteor or two every minute!
+You can start to see them after dark staring December 13th but due to the moon, the best time will be after 3am on December 14th, when you will have a meteor or two every minute!

 Gemini should be in the Eastern sky at that time of night, but you’ll see meteors streaking all over the sky from that point.
 Another great way to find the constellations is using an app like Sky View or Sky Guide.